Tax Cuts and Jobs Act: Budgetary

 CBO forecasts that the 2017 Tax Act will increase the budget deficit by $2.289 trillion over the 2018–2027 decade, or $1.891 trillion after macro-economic feedback.

 CBO forecast in January 2017 (just prior to Trump's inauguration) that revenues in fiscal year 2018 would be $3.60 trillion if laws in place as of January 2017 continued.

 CBO reported on December 21, 2017, that: "Overall, the combined effect of the change in net federal revenue and spending is to decrease deficits (primarily stemming from reductions in spending) allocated to lower-income tax filing units and to increase deficits (primarily stemming from reductions in taxes) allocated to higher-income tax filing units."

 The Joint Committee on Taxation estimated the Act would add $1.456 trillion total to the annual deficits (debt) over ten years.

 Distribution

 Average tax rate changes for various income groups, by year, under the Conference Agreement, as of December 15, 2017.
 The slope of each line down to the right indicates larger benefits for higher incomes, while the upward shift of the lines over time indicates fading benefits (or increasing costs) across all income levels.

-CBO and JCT estimate of the distribution of impact by income group (average dollars per taxpayer) under the Act.
-On average, taxpayers in the income groups highlighted in yellow will incur a net cost (shown as a positive figure as this reduces the budget deficit), due in part to reduced healthcare subsidies.
-Higher income taxpayers receive a benefit via tax cuts (shown as a negative number as this increases the budget deficit).
-The percent of taxpayers in each income group is also shown for the 2023 period.
-The term "taxpayer" in the chart refers to the more formal "tax filing unit" in the CBO and JCT studies.
-A tax filing unit is a tax return, meaning it could represent one person or a married couple filing jointly, among other options.

 Distribution of benefits during 2018 by income percentile under the Tax Cuts and Jobs Act (Conf.
 Cmte. version) based on data from the Tax Policy Center.
 The top 10% of taxpayers (incomes over $216,800) receive 52% of the benefit, while the bottom 60% (incomes under $86,100) receive 17% of the benefit.
 This excludes the impact of reduced ACA subsidies.

 On December 21, 2017, the Congressional Budget Office (CBO) released its distribution estimate of the Act: